jidongxiao/CSCI1200-DataStructures/lectures/15_maps_I/README.md

 The two statements at the end are commented out because they cause syntax errors:
 - In (a), the first entry of p3 is const, which means it can’t be changed.
 - In (b), the two pairs are different types!
 Make sure you understand this.
-- Returning to maps, each entry in the map is a pair object of type: std::pair&lt;const key_type, value_type&gt;
-- The const is needed to ensure that the keys aren’t changed!
-This is crucial because maps are sorted by keys!

 ## 15.2 STL Maps: Associative Containers